stianfro/blog/content/en/posts/gateway-api-1.md

             value: /
 ```

-Instead of annotating an ingress with settings on how it should handle various types of traffic, you can use resources like BackendTrafficPolicy and (in the case of Envoy) BackendTLSTraffic.
+Instead of annotating an ingress with settings on how it should handle various types of traffic, you can use resources like BackendTrafficPolicy and (in the case of Envoy) BackendTLSPolicy.
 You can refer to these from an individual HTTPRoute or for the whole Gateway.
 instead of bla bla you can have httproute but also tlsroute and tcproute